malcolm-brooks/raspi-powerctl/README.md

 $ sudo a2ensite 001-powerctl
 $ sudo service apache2 restart
 ```
 You should now be able to access your website via the hostname/ip address of your raspberry pi.
 Note, at this point you have not made this available to the outside world.
-If you chose to do this, it is reconmended that you enable ssl enacryption with a self-signed certificate (instructions available [Here](https://www.digitalocean.com/community/tutorials/how-to-create-a-ssl-certificate-on-apache-for-ubuntu-14-04)), and use apache to create user logins (instructions available [Here](https://www.digitalocean.com/community/tutorials/how-to-set-up-password-authentication-with-apache-on-ubuntu-14-04)) to stop unintended users being able to remote switch off your devices!
+If you chose to do this, it is reconmended that you enable ssl encryption with a free certificate "Let's Encrypt" (instructions available [Here](https://github.com/Neilpang/acme.sh)), and use apache to create user logins (instructions available [Here](https://www.digitalocean.com/community/tutorials/how-to-set-up-password-authentication-with-apache-on-ubuntu-14-04)) to stop unintended users being able to remote switch off your devices!
 The provided apache config can be used with such a setup.

 ## Customization
 Devices and services can be added to the site by creating 'private/private.config' (relative to your website root directory).